-Nevertheless, the partners can be separated in certain situations.
+Nevertheless, the partners like wife or husband can be separated in certain situations.
 If the partner has left home due to work, study, or business travel, it is acceptable.
 However, this gap must be for a short period of time.

 How to be a common-law partner in Canada

 Once you have lived together for at least one year, you should now look to prove that.
 This will enable you to be eligible to collect the common-law amount.

 Several things can prove a common-law relationship.
 The most obvious one is the share of the property.
 If you and your partner share a piece of property together, that proves how serious the relationship is.

 Moreover, you can also share rental agreements, utility bills, and joint accounts.
 If you and your partner share any one of these, that will be enough to prove as a common-law partner.

 Besides, you can include the address you and your partner live together in official documents like insurance policies or driving license.